“Motown was about music for all people – white and black, blue and green, cops and the robbers.” – Berry Gordy

 Introducing your little one to classic music can be challenging if it’s not done the right way.
 You can never force your kid to like all of your favorite music, no matter how hard you try.
 And there’s no tried-and-true method for making them fans of your faves.
 But Motown is a great place to start.

 Motown music is essentially the foundation of today’s pop and hip-hop music.
-Just like it’s important for your youngster to know about classic rock and how it influenced today’s punk and rock scene, it’s just as equally important to know where hip-hop, R&B and pop comes from.
+Just like it’s important for your youngster to know about classic rock and how it influenced today’s punk and rock scene, it’s just as equally important to know where hip-hop, R&B, and pop come from.
 Besides, you shouldn’t go through life without knowing some of the greatest artists in music history.
-Do you really want to be the reason that your child doesn’t know who the Jackson 5, Diana Ross and the Supremes, the Contours and other Motown giants were?
+Do you really want to be the reason that your child doesn’t know who the Jackson 5, Diana Ross and the Supremes, the Contours, and other Motown giants were?
 I didn’t think so.

 It’s never too early to have your little one listen to Motown for the simple fact that there are so many types of songs — from funky jump-on-your-feet-and-dance tunes to deep, soulful songs.
 You can play some upbeat Motown during playtime, then a slow soul number in the background while you lull your newborn to sleep.
 One song that comes to mind is “Stay Gold” by Stevie Wonder (you get brownie points if you know what movie this song was in).
 A perfect way to end the day is by telling your child to stay gold despite everything that goes on in this crazy, mixed-up world.